Kim Ju-sung

 Kim Ju-sung (born 12 December 2000) is a South Korean footballer who plays as a left-footed centre-back for J1 League club Sanfrecce Hiroshima and the South Korea national team.

 Club career

 Kim Ju-sung joined FC Seoul in 2019.
 He made his K League 1 debut on 13 July 2019.

 International career

 Kim Ju-sung was selected to play for the South Korea under-20 team at the 2019 FIFA U-20 World Cup.

 Kim Ju-sung was part of the South Korea squad at the 2022 EAFF E-1 Football Championship.

+He scored his first international goal on 7 July 2025 against China during the 2025 EAFF E-1 Football Championship at the Yongin Mireu Stadium.